mmarkus13/yt-dlc/README.md

 - Keep yt-dlp updated because YouTube changes frequently.
 - Keep Deno updated and use a currently supported version.
-- FFmpeg is required for MP3 extraction and many video/audio processing operations.
+- FFmpeg is required for many video/audio processing operations.
-- The official standalone yt-dlp executable includes the required EJS components.
+- The official standalone yt-dlp binary does not require Python.
+- Python **3.11 or newer** is required if you choose the PyPI/Python installation method.
-- A separate `pip install yt-dlp-ejs` is **not** required for this standalone-binary setup.
+- A separate `pip install yt-dlp-ejs` is not required for the standalone-binary setup.
-- Python is **not required** when using the official standalone yt-dlp executable.
-- If you deliberately install yt-dlp through PyPI instead, use the `yt-dlp[default]` dependency group.
+- The `yt` and `ytmp3` wrapper scripts are maintained as files in this repository.
+- The installer downloads the repository versions of `yt` and `ytmp3`, avoiding duplicated wrapper implementations.
 - Avoid relying on permanently hard-coded YouTube client workarounds.
-- The installer keeps yt-dlp and the wrapper scripts in the user's home directory.
-- The installer does not require system-wide yt-dlp installation.
-- SteamOS is supported without requiring modifications to the SteamOS system image.
 - Only download content you have the right to download and use.

 ---